-Romania: Government’s ordinance will increase investments in energy sector3.
-June 2020. / SEE Energy News
+Romania: Government’s ordinance will increase investments in energy sector, SEE Energy News

 The ordinance adopted by the Government which allows producers to sign power purchase agreements, namely contracts for the sale of produced electricity outside the centralized market, for new generation facilities commissioned after 1 June 2020, will boost investments in the energy sector, said Romanian Minister of Economy and Energy Virgil Popescu.